AdrianTech/Adriantech/README.md

 ## I'm a Self-Taught JavaScript Developer from Poland!
 - :fire: I’m currently working on my next full stack project where I'm using Vue.js and Node.js
 - I’m looking for a job, new projects, new colleagues -> new future
-- I have over 2 years experience in JavaScript
+- I have over 2 years of experience in JavaScript
 - My preferred JS frameworks/libraries?
 React, Vue, Express
 - Pizza or pasta?
 Both!
 - 2020 Goals: developing skills in PHP & JavaScript